PetchMa/Documentation/berkeley/rawspec.md

 time rawspec -f <freq size> -t <time size> <filename> -d <save directory>
 ```

-The data shape in the end will be the `freq` and the `time` size you set with the `-f` and `-t` tags.
+The data shape in the end will be the `freq`  size you set with the `-f` and <u>the `-t` tags stands for the factor of **down sampling** in the time domain</u>.
 Note that this might overload the memory of the GPU and thus you might need to split up the work into multiple files over multiple `coarse channels`.
 We can do so like such:

 Consider if `Total Coarse Channels = 64` we can create files with subsets of each coarse channels like such: We divide into intervals of `16` and each file has `4` `coarse channels`.
 Note the `-s` tag which stands for the starting point and `-n` which is the length of the interval.